w3c/odrl/formal-semantics/Compliance checking ODRL policies.md

 The PROV Ontology (PROV-O) provides a set of classes, properties, and restrictions that can be used to represent and interchange provenance information generated in different systems and under different contexts. https://www.w3.org/TR/prov-o/

 DALICC is a software framework that supports the automated clearance of rights https://www.dalicc.net/

+The SPECIAL Policy Log Vocabulary: A vocabulary for privacy-aware logs, transparency and compliance - version 1.0 https://ai.wu.ac.at/policies/policylog/

 -----------------------------